 From the two note dread that is Jaws to the soaring melodies in E.T., Williams is a master of film music.
 The wonderful partnership with director Steven Spielberg has produced some unforgettable classics.
 Itt is hard to say where the world of cinema would be without them.

 There are so many more fantastic film soundtracks that haven’t been mentioned, but these are just some that have been most prominent in film history.
 The musical choices made in film are an essential part of how a film is received.
-Those who passionately and thoughtfully score the music or consider what song is best suited to each scene certainly reap the rewards and go down in history!
+Those who passionately and thoughtfully score the music or consider what song is best suited to each scene certainly reap the rewards and go down in history.
+Check out our list of the best filmmakers of all time to get inspired!

 Want to know how to get your tracks into movies?
 Our sync team is here to help!
 Submit your music for sync opportunities with us in a way that suits you.
 Or, learn more about sync and how to improve your chances with our new 1-2-1 sync consultations!
 You can also use the Music Gateway platform to find people to collaborate with in our global music industry marketplace.